tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/tips/texteditors.md

 ### Emacs/Vim compared to VS Code/Sublime Text
 They are different than VS Code and Sublime Text in their approach: They prioritize efficiency and keyboard-centric workflows.
 This makes them often favored by advanced users who value speed and precise control over their editing.
 Key differences of Emacs/Vim with VS Code/Sublime Text are:

-- Emacs and Vim are primarily designed as *command-line editors*, while VS Code and Sublime Text have a graphical user interfaces.
-This makes them tend to have a lower memory footprint and require fewer system resources, which can be an advantage, especially working on older or resource-constrained machines.
+- Emacs and Vim are primarily designed as *command-line editors*, while they do offer graphical user interfaces by now.
+This makes them tend to have a lower memory footprint and require fewer system resources than GIU-based editors VS Code and Sublime Text.
+This can be advantageous, especially working on older or resource-constrained machines, or machines without a desktop environment.

 - While Emacs and Vim are available on various platforms, including Windows and macOS, they have a strong presence in the Linux community.
 Many Linux users appreciate the lightweight nature and versatility of these editors, making them popular choices for programming tasks on Linux systems.